openstack/neutron/doc/source/install/overview.rst

 .. warning::

-   This option lacks support for self-service (private) networks, layer-3 (routing) services, and advanced services such as FireWall-as-a-Service (FWaaS).
+   This option lacks support for self-service (private) networks, layer-3 (routing) services, and advanced services such as LoadBalancer-as-a-Service (Octavia).
    Consider the self-service networks option below if you desire these features.

 .. _figure-network1-services: